security-companion/websecmon/README.md

 # websecmon
-Tool to detect and monitor vulnerabilites on websites
+Websecmon is a tool to detect and monitor vulnerabilites on websites